A Qualifying Non-UK Pension Scheme (QNUPS) is an overseas pension scheme in which

 cash and assets that are not eligible for UK tax relief can be contributed.
 QNUPS

 regulations were introduced by UK HM Revenue & Customs (HMRC) on 15th February 2010.

 The creation of the QNUPS legislation has provided significant investment and savings

-A QNUPS offers an excellent vehicle to top-up the overall amount of assets that need
+A QNUPS offers an excellent vehicle to top up the overall amount of assets and capital

-to be set aside for a comfortable retirement.
-An actuary, based
+that needs to be set aside for a comfortable retirement, as many individuals do

-QNUPS can offer some great benefits, especially the extraction
+QNUPS can offer some great benefits, especially concerning the extraction of wealth

 The key points of a Qualifying Non-UK Pension Scheme: